azeemabrarkhan/Todo-App/README.md

 # Todo App

-This repository contains a **full-stack Todo application** with a **microservices architecture**.
+This repository contains a **full-stack Todo application** with a **microservices architecture** along with unit tests.
 The system consists of three main components: a **Todo service**, a **User service**, and a **frontend application**.
 Each service is containerized using its own Dockerfile, and the entire system can be managed with a single `docker-compose.yaml` file located in the root directory.

 ---